Skip to main content

 In 2000, at the age of 14, Meigs suffered a life-altering accident that left her with brain damage.
 After seeing how her friend benefitted from CBD oil, Meigs began researching the benefits it might offer for people who have suffered strokes and brain injuries.

 Although she notes that CBD oil is not intended to diagnose, treat, cure or prevent any disease, Miegs said many things in her life began to improve after she started using a CBD tincture.
-It wasn’t long before she noticed benefits for:
+In addition to being packed with antioxidants, it wasn’t long before she noticed hemp off benefits for:

 • Sleep.
 Before CBD, Meigs had trouble sleeping for 19 years.
 “I was lucky to get maybe two or three hours of unrestful sleep a night,” she said.
 “I was always taking prescriptions or over-the-counter sleep aids.
 Then, within two to three days of being on CBD oil, I was sleeping good all night long.”